flipxcrsp/flipxcrsp/README.md

 Most of what you'll find here isn't polished work.
 It's going to be raw at first, refined over time.

-Experimentation, observations, & understanding how systems function once people start using them.

-Before technical concepts, certifications, or titles.. there was usually a belief.
-A curiosity.
-A problem someone wanted solved.

 I started young taking orders from classmates & building gaming PCs before I ever understood terms like "solutions engineering."

 Looking back, it was never just about hardware.
 It was understanding what people wanted, then figuring out how to build it.

-I don't believe you need to fit a certain mold to get into tech.

 This page is my way of bridging technical interest & business thinking without drowning in too much jargon.
 We have fun here!

 ---